-In the course of these changes, moving always towards a nongovernmental and perfectly voluntary society in the end, it is probable that some Property-founded institutions, like the payment of labor by wages, though not exactly ideal in their character, will continue for a long period.
-It may perhaps be said that in some ways a generous wage-payment convention (as for instance sketched in the last chapter of Carruthers' Commercial and Commercial Economy) on a thoroughly democratic basis, gives more freedom than a formless Anarchism in which each one takes "according to his needs," simply because under the first system A could work two hours a day and live on the wage of two, and B could work eight and live on the wage of eight, each with perfect moral freedom whereas if there was no wage system, A (however much he might wish to loaf) would feel that he was cheating the community - and the community would think so too - unless he gave his eight hours like everybody else.6 isation has reached such a point that it can no longer be denied.
+In the course of these changes, moving always towards a non-governmental and perfectly voluntary society in the end, it is probable that some Property-founded institutions, like the payment of labor by wages, though not exactly ideal in their character, will continue for a long period.
+It may perhaps be said that in some ways a generous wage-payment convention (as for instance sketched in the last chapter of Carruthers' Commercial and Commercial Economy) on a thoroughly democratic basis, gives more freedom than a formless Anarchism in industries, and by the interchange of goods with each other on an ever-growing scale, are bringing about a similar result.
+They are creating a society in which enormous wealth is produced and handled not for the profit of the few, but for the use of the many - a voluntary collectivism working within and parallel with the official collectivism of the State.

+As this double collectivism grows and spreads, profitgrinding will more and more cease to be a lucrative profession.
+Though no doubt great efforts will be made in the commercial world to discountenance the public organisation of the unemployed (because this will cut away the ground of cheap labor on which commercialism is built), yet as we have seen, the necessity of this organisation has reached such a point that it can no longer be denied.
 And as it comes in more and more, it will more and more react on the conditions of the employed, causing them also to be improved.
 Besides, we are fain to hope that something else of which we see growing signs on every hand, will also come in - namely a new sense of social responsibility, a new reading of religion, a healthier public opinion - which will help on and give genuine life to the changes of which we speak.
-If so, it might not be so very long before the spread of employment, and the growing security of decent wages, combined with the continual improvement of productive processes and conditions, would bring about a kind of general affluence - or at least absence of poverty.
-The unworthy fear which haunts the hearts of nine-tenths of the population, the anxiety for the beggarly elements of subsistence, would pass away or fade in the background, and with it the mad nightmarish competition and bitter struggle of men with each other.
-Even the sense of Property itself would be alleviated.
-Today the institution of Property is like a cast-iron railing against which a human being may be crushed, but which still is retained because it saves us from falling into the gulf.
-But tomorrow, when the gulf of poverty is practically gone, the indicating line between one person and another need run no harsher than an elastic band.5 People will wake up with surprise, and rub their eyes to find that they are under no necessity of being other than human.

-Some system too of National Guilds will quite probably be worked out, which, while rendering the worker-groups selfthe scores of thousands, in fact, that there are of natural gardeners, cabinet-makers, iron-workers, and so forth; and then think how if they were free these folk would sort themselves spontaneously to the work they delighted in.
+If so, it might not be so very long before the spread of employment, and the growing security of decent wages, combined with the continual improvement of productive processes and conditions, would bring about a kind of general affluence or at least absence of poverty.
+The unworthy fear which haunts the hearts of nine-tenths of the population, the anxiety for the beggarly elements of subsistence, would pass away or fade in the background, and with it the mad nightmarish competition whatnot; the scores of thousands, in fact, that there are of natural gardeners, cabinet-makers, iron-workers, and so forth; and then think how if they were free these folk would sort themselves spontaneously to the work they delighted in.